RajLabMSSM/MBV_Pipeline/README.md

 To Run:

 1. First edit the `config.yaml` file asnecessary.
 The configurations are as follows:
-    - bamFolder: A folder containing all the aligned RNA-seq data to be matched.
+    - `bamFolder`: A folder containing all the aligned RNA-seq data to be matched.
 These should be `bam` files.
-    - bamSuffix: The suffix of your input bam files.
+    - `bamSuffix`: The suffix of your input bam files.
 This will probably be ".bam" so just leave this one alone.
-    - out_folder: The output directory where you want your final output to go. "output/" works or you can come up with a more exciting name.
+    - `out_folder`: The output directory where you want your final output to go. "output/" works or you can come up with a more exciting name.
-    - dataCode: The name of your data to be used for identification purposes later on.
+    - `dataCode`: The name of your data to be used for identification purposes later on.
 Pick something non-generic, e.g. ""
-    - VCF: The path to the genotype data to matched with the above RNA-seq data.
+    - `VCF`: The path to the genotype data to matched with the above RNA-seq data.
 This should be one `vcf` file containing all chromosomes.

 2. Run Snakemake
 first activate the snakemake environment